• Skip to primary navigation

 I'm going to be honest with you: I really love complicated salads.
 So, while I apologize in advance for the long ingredient list in this loaded Greek salad, I'm also going to try to convince you that it's worth the effort.
 Of course, I'm automatically down for pretty much any excuse to use feta cheese in anything, but a tangy, refreshing, hearty Greek salad will always be my favorite.

-Greek salads are typically very simple, often just a small bowl of tomatoes, olives, feta cheese, and onions.
+Greek salads are often very simple, often just a small bowl of tomatoes, olives, feta cheese, and onions.
 They are dressed even more simply with just a bit of lemon juice or vinegar and olive oil.
 This Greek Salad recipe from Diane Kochilas of My Greek Table is a perfect example of a traditional Greek salad, which served as my starting point for developing this recipe.
-It makes a great side salad, but I wanted something heartier, crunchier, and with more nutrition.
+I also drew some inspiration from dakos salad, which is made with high-fiber barley rusks (think panzanella, but Greek!).

 What makes a salad "loaded?"